|By Kevin Dee, Co-Founder of Eagle|

-This is my 30,000 foot look at tech events for May 2017.
+This is my 30,000 foot look at events in the Tech industry for December 2020.
 What you see here is a précis of the monthly report I produce, which will be available in more detail at the News section of the Eagle website, where you will also find back issues.

-A Little History of May in previous years …
+A Little History of previous year’s Decembers …

 Which brings us back to the present …